GoMino/ConnectSDK-CompanionLibrary-Android/README.md

    value is "false" which falls back to the old behavior.
  * You can now set the LaunchOptions soon after initializing the Cast Manager by calling VideoCastManager.setLaunchOptions() (same with DataCastManager).
- * A new callback (onDiconnectionReason(int reason)) has been added that can inform the registered listeners of the reason a disconnect has happened.
+ * A new callback (onDisconnectionReason(int reason)) has been added that can inform the registered listeners of the reason a disconnect has happened.
 Understanding the reason behind a disconnect is somewhat non-trivial so this will hopefully make that task easier; see the JavaDoc for more details.
- * Now you can have the library automatically try to reconnect enable the FEATURE_AUTO_RECONNECT after initializing the Cast Manager; this means clients don't need to call reconnectSessionIfPossible() if that feature is enabled.
+ * Now you can have the library automatically try to reconnect by enabling the FEATURE_AUTO_RECONNECT after initializing the Cast Manager; this means clients don't need to call reconnectSessionIfPossible() if that feature is enabled.
  * Updated the documentation.